 B2B product catalogs are not the same as B2C magazine catalogs - well, at least not like catalogs you’re used to seeing.
-They are assembled more like price lists and this is mainly because B2B buyers are not looking through every ad and item in your store, instead, they are searching for very specific products and thorough information on those particular products.
-B2B product catalogs contain important purchasing information such as product codes, names, descriptions, images, unique customer pricing, available quantities, minimum order quantities etc. and offer detailed views for customers to make quick and precise decisions.
+They are assembled more like price lists, and this is mainly because B2B buyers are not looking through every ad and item in your store, instead, they are searching for very specific products and thorough information on those particular products.
+B2B catalogs contain important purchasing information such as:

-PDF product catalogs fulfill the basic role of a catalog, showcasing products/promotional prices to existing and browsing customers.
-A true back-end distribution ERP software will allow you to select products to include in the catalog along with customer pricing based on real-time inventory information i.e., how much of product is in stock.
-Once the catalog is created, the PDF is automatically sent to a list of customer emails or you have the ability to add email addresses one at a time.
-The customer then has the option to send back the PDF with their order much like an order form, or contact you directly.
+PDF product catalogs fulfil the basic role of a catalog, showcasing products/promotional prices to existing and browsing customers.
+A true back-end distribution ERP software will allow you to select products to include in the catalog along with customer pricing based on real-time inventory information i.e., how much of the product is in stock.
+Once the catalog is created, the PDF is automatically sent to a list of customer emails, or you can add email addresses one at a time.
+The customer then has the option to send back the PDF with their order much like an order form or contact you directly.
 Keep in mind that the same functionality can be used to create quotes which include specific customer pricing and promotions for specific products.